akibe/docker-nginx/README.md

 ## Testing

-The above example exposes the Adminer webinterface on port 80, so that you can now browse to:
+The above example exposes the Welcome page on port 80, so that you can now browse to:

 > http://localhost/